 Khajuraho TemplesThe western complex of temples, which is the largest of the Khajuraho Group of Monuments, is in the middle of the busy town centre (entry ₹10; guide from ₹750 for 1-4 hr).
 The smaller eastern complex is about a 20-minute drive away from the town but accessible by road.
 It includes a rare Brahma temple.
 The southern complex has a mix of big and small temples scattered within a one-kilometre area.
 It is about 30 minutes from the town.
 Importantly, make sure to engage only government-appointed guides, who are usually present at the complex gates.

 The FestivalThe Khajuraho Dance Festival is held in February every year, usually between the 20th and 27th of the month.
-In 2017 the festival begins on 20 February and goes on for a week.
+In 2017, the festival runs from Mon February 20-Sun February 26.
 Entry to the festival, fairgrounds, and all dance performances is free.
 Apart from evening dance performances, there is a vast fairground that hosts the other parts of the festival.
 Nepathya is an exhibition space and outdoor stage showcasing Indian cultural arts and crafts—one state is represented here every year.
 Stalls display traditional handicrafts from the region and there is an evening folk dance performance.
 Art-Mart is a fine art exhibition space hosting national and international artists.
 Hunar is a large area with stalls selling folk arts and crafts, mostly from Madhya Pradesh.
 There are short workshops in the morning as well as demonstrations by craftsmen.
 Kala Varta and Chalchitra are spaces to hold discussions and watch documentaries about Indian folk and classical arts.

 is Features Writer at National Geographic Traveller India and has an MA in International Journalism from Cardiff University.
 She likes poetry, food, and books.
 One day she'd love to have a large library and enough time to travel and drink lots of tea.